-Building and maintaining cities and the infrastructure and services that they require takes both long- and short-term resources, with short-term fiscal needs generally taking priority over longer-term fiscal and equity concerns.
-On the fiscal side, short-term needs often drive decision making, with governments seeking to maximize current revenues to fund lumpy expenditures on vital infrastructure, as opposed to laying the foundation for the longer-term revenue flows that will be needed to continue operating, servicing, and maintaining this infrastructure over time.
-Balancing fiscal and equity concerns also includes weighing the trade-off between spending LVC revenue on projects targeted at vulnerable groups versus spending it on general services for the city.
-Thinking in terms of the long-term fiscal health of a city, a balance may be needed (i.e., spending LVC revenue on top-priority programs while diverting a portion to improving general services in a city such as access to transportation).
-This was evident in the São Paulo case, where social housing for favelas along the stream were targeted, along with large-scale infrastructure used by many city dwellers.
-In general, though, improving life for the most yold by focusing revenue raised by LVC on vulnerable communities.
+Building and maintaining cities-and the infrastructure and services that they require-takes both long- and short-term resources, with short-term fiscal needs generally taking priority over longer term fiscal and equity concerns.
+On the fiscal side, short term needs often drive decision making, with governments seeking to maximize current revenues to fund lumpy expenditures on vital infrastructure, as opposed to laying the foundation for longer term revenue flows which will be needed to continue operating, servicing, and maintaining this infrastructure over time.
+Balancing fiscal and equity concerns also includes weighing the tradeoff between spending LVC revenue on projects targeted at vulnerable groups versus spending it on general services for the city.
+Thinking in terms of long-term fiscal health of a city, a balance may be needed (i.e. spending LVC revenue on top-priority programs while diverting a portion to improving general services in a city such as access to transport).
+This was evident in the São Paulo case, where social housing for favelas along the stream were targeted along with large-scale infrastructure used by many city dwellers.
+In general, though, improving life for the most vulnerable improves a city's fiscal and social health overall, so cities would bring about the most good by focusing revenue raised by LVC on vulnerable communities.